andredesousa/finops-best-practices/README.md

 # FinOps Best Practices

 FinOps is an operational framework and cultural practice that enhances the business value derived from cloud technology.
-These tips are based on Nest documentation, books, articles and professional experience.
+These tips are based on official documentation, books, articles and professional experience.

 ## Table of Contents